cheops/fri3dCamp_Badge2020_Animated_Eye/README.md

   you can find the Arduino libraries folder like this:
-  In the Arduino IDE, go to File > Preferences > Sketchbook location: go to this folder/libraries/TFT_eSPI and overwrite User_setup.h with the file from this repository
+  In the Arduino IDE, go to File > Preferences > Sketchbook location: go to this folder/libraries/TFT_eSPI and overwrite User_setup.h with the file from this repository if Arduino IDE caches the compiled library, restarting the IDE might help

 more info can be found here
 https://github.com/Bodmer/TFT_eSPI#Tips